 Care Element six is Workforce Development.
 Again the suggestion is not radical.
 The suggestion of “Joint workforce planning across all sectors” may be relatively radical but, as planning the workforce up to this point has been, in reality, “planning to spend what the government allows us”, it will require a radical change in the culture of the Department of Health and Social Care to achieve proper, needs-based planning whether jointly or singly.

 In the same vein, the suggestions concerning Information Technology are scarcely radical.
-They require adequate funding (capital and revenue) and, to an extent, clarity about the freedom to chose between different IT platforms.
+They require adequate funding (capital and revenue) and, to an extent, clarity about the freedom to choose between different IT platforms.
 Easy interoperability so that anyone (permitted) can gain access to information is required.
-Currently my local hospital has many systems that cannot work seamlessly, so I am not optimistic about this care element.
+Currently, my local hospital has many systems that cannot work seamlessly, so I am not optimistic about this care element.